wvlet/airframe/docs/src/main/tut/docs/index.md

 ## Child Sessions

 If you need to override a part of the design in a short term, you can use _child sessions_.
-Child sessios are useful for managing request-scoped sessions (e.g., HTTP requests, database query contexts, etc.).
+Child sessions are useful for managing request-scoped sessions (e.g., HTTP requests, database query contexts, etc.).

 ___Usage Example___